jspm/jspm-cli/docs/getting-started.md

   jspm init

 Package.json file does not exist, create it? [yes]:
 Would you like jspm to prefix the jspm package.json properties under jspm? [yes]:
-Enter server baseURL (public folder path) [.]:
+Enter server baseURL (public folder path) [./]:
-Enter jspm packages folder [./jspm_packages]:
+Enter jspm packages folder [.\jspm_packages]:
-Enter config file path [./config.js]:
+Enter config file path [.\config.js]:
 Configuration file config.js doesn't exist, create it? [yes]:
 Enter client baseURL (public folder URL) [/]:
+Do you wish to use a transpiler? [yes]:
-Which ES6 transpiler would you like to use, Traceur or Babel? [traceur]:
+Which ES6 transpiler would you like to use, Babel, TypeScript or Traceur? [babel]:
 ```

   Sets up the package.json and configuration file.